MISSING DATA – Statistical Days in Turku, Finland 18.-19.5.2017

 These are the questions we will discuss in the beautiful city of Turku at this year’s Statistics Days.
 The goal of the programme is to consider and ponder the problem of missing data through the lenses of different theoretical and practical approaches.
 Our invited session will be held by professor emeritus Niels Keiding from the University of Copenhagen.

-The Statistics Days begin on Thursday 18th of May, 2017 in the main building of the University of Turku with multiple short presentations, including they keynote talk and presentations from the winner of the Finnish Statistical Society’s Leo Törnqvist award for the best master’s thesis written in 2015-2016, and the winner of the best doctoral thesis in 2013-2016 award.
+The Statistical Days begin on Thursday 18th of May, 2017 in the main building of the University of Turku with multiple short presentations, including they keynote talk and presentations from the winner of the Finnish Statistical Society’s Leo Törnqvist award for the best master’s thesis written in 2015-2016, and the winner of the best doctoral thesis in 2013-2016 award.
 Thursday’s program finishes with a social dinner in the evening.
 On Friday we will concentrate on the future of Finnish statistics.

 We look forward to seeing You in Turku!